CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-secondary-export.md

 ### Deleting a desktop

-At the end of your analysis, you can delete your virtual desktop, including the external volume and all files saved in it.
+At the end of your analysis, you can delete your virtual desktop, including the external volume and all files saved on it.
 You cannot undo this action:

- 1. On [SD Desktop Homepage](https://sd-desktop.csc.fi), click on **Go to SD Desktop management**.
+ 1. On [SD Desktop Homepage](https://sd-desktop.csc.fi), click **Go to SD Desktop management**.
  2. Under *Available desktops* select the correct virtual Desktop.
-On the right side, click on **Options** and on **Delete Desktop**.
+On the right side, click **Options** and **Delete Desktop**.

 [![Desktop-delete](images/desktop/desktop-deleting.png)](images/desktop/desktop-deleting.png)